dhrubojoutidas/pro1/Linear_Algebra_and_Statistics_for_Engineers/Readme.md

 # 📐 MATH1019: Linear Algebra and Statistics for Engineers

-This repository contains my work for **Curtin University’s MATH1019** unit, completed in **Semester 2, 2023**.
-It demonstrates my ability to apply **mathematical modeling, data analysis, and programming** using MATLAB and R—skills highly relevant to IT and data-driven roles.
+This repository contains my work for **Curtin University’s MATH1019** unit, completed in **Semester 2, 2023** for engineering applications.

----

-## ✅ Unit Description
-This unit introduces fundamental concepts of **Linear Algebra** and **Statistics** for engineering applications.
 Topics include:

 ### Linear Algebra:
 - Vectors, lines, and planes in n-dimensional space